bcgov/tfrs/.github/readme.md

 ## Primary Pipelines

-* dev-release.yaml (TFRS Dev release-2.9.0): the pipeline is automatically triggered when there is a commit to the release branch
+* dev-release.yaml (TFRS Dev release-2.10.0): the pipeline is automatically triggered when there is a commit to the release branch
-* tfrs-release.yaml (TFRS release-2.9.0): the pipelin builds the release and deploy on Test and Prod, it needs to be manually triggered
+* tfrs-release.yaml (TFRS release-2.10.0): the pipeline builds the release and deploys on Test and Prod, it needs to be manually triggered
 * create-release.yaml (Create Release after merging to master): tag and create the release after merging release branch to master.
 The description of the tracking pull request becomes release notes

 ## Other Pipelines